ldgallery/ldgallery/ldgallery.1.md

 compiler.pictureMaxResolution.height
 : Maximum height in pixels of the picture items, unlimited by default.

+compiler.jpegExportQuality
+: JPEG export quality percentage as an integer, 80 by default.

 viewer.defaultSearchMode [TODO]
 : Default search view mode ("highlight" or "filter").
 Defaults to "filter".